euske/arpeggio/README.txt

 --
 Narration:
  "Arpeggio.
-Press the keys in a certain row from left to right."
+Press the keys in a certain row from left to right, such as A S D F."
  "Try to spot a wrong note by pressing the key."
  "Now the difficulty is increased.
 Press the keys again."
+ "Now the tune gets longer."
  "The Game is over.
 Press a key to play again."
  "Congratulations.
 You beat the game."